How to recognize a real stone from a fake? Some tricks are often used for jewels and can deceive those who are not experts. Here’s what to check ♦ ︎

 Artificial stones.
 Cubic zirconia and synthetic moissanite (there is also the natural one, rather rare) are two of the stones created in the laboratory and which have characteristics similar to authentic gems, such as diamonds.
 Similar, but not the same.
 Of course, if you want to sell them, they have a very low value, but at the time of purchase, only a gemologist can distinguish a cubic zirconia, often passed through a zircon, which is instead a natural stone.
 How to be sure not to be cheated?
 Simple: a diamond, even a small one, always has a certificate attesting to its characteristics such as transparency, color, clarity and, of course, the carats.
 Cubic zirconia, no.

 Composite stones.
-One of the trends among the less transparent jewelers is the proposal of stones that are half true and half made of other materials.
-The goal is to make the stones used larger, adding an imitation, perhaps in the lower part of the stone, hidden by the frame.
-This system is less common for transparent stones, while it is more easily used in opaque stones, such as opals.
-Sometimes the authentic stone is just a small layer that is glued to a less precious mineral.
+One of the trends among jewelers is the proposal to superimpose different stones or materials.
+It is a way to reduce costs: it consists of a kind of sandwich of different stones: which is more valuable is above, the one that serves to create thickness is below.
+The goal is to make the stones used on the surface appear larger, adding an imitation or a cheap gem, perhaps in the lower part of the stone, hidden by the setting.
+This system is less common for transparent stones, while it is more easily used in opaque ones, such as opals or turquoise.
+Sometimes the authentic stone is just a small layer that is glued onto a less valuable mineral.
 Another system, on the other hand, concerns transparent stones.
-To obtain an interesting shade, a system is to glue two or three different stones with a special invisible adhesive so as to make them look like one and turn it into a “precious” stone.
-How to avoid the fake stones?
-In addition to relying on a brand that enjoys your trust, it is good to observe carefully, perhaps with a lens, the workmanship of the jewel.
+To obtain an interesting shade, one expedient is to glue two or three different stones with a special invisible adhesive, so as to make them look like one and transform them into a “precious” stone with a fascinating nuance.
+The best brands do not hide this choice.
+But how to avoid cheating?
+In addition to relying on a brand that enjoys your trust, it is good to carefully observe, perhaps with a lens, the processing of the jewel.

 Fantasy stones.
 Another idea of those who do not want to be transparent with those who buy jewelry is to change the name of the stones.
 If you read that a ring has an “oriental emerald”, for example, know that it is a green sapphire, which is less valuable.
 Other examples: an “American ruby” is actually a garnet, which is worth much, much less.
 And the “Australian jade”?
 It is simple treated quartz.
 Conclusion: when you read slightly exotic names of stones, which you have never heard, check on Google.
 Or on Gioiellis.com, of course.